geopython/eodm/docs/cli.md

 **Commands**:

 * `collection`: Create and load a single collection to a...
-* `collections`: Load multiple collections to a stac API
+* `collections`: Load multiple collections to a stac API.
 * `items`: Load multiple items into a STAC API

 #### `eodm load stac-api collection`